speedcontrols/ac_sc_grinder/doc/assembly.md

 1 | Grinder mini drill | See links above.
 2 | PCB & Components | See links above, acording to your model.
 If you order PCB first, components second, you will be able to join delivery and save some bucks.
 3 | PCB protective coating | [Plastik 70 CRC](https://www.google.com/search?q=Plastik+70+CRC) or any other acrylic [insulating lacquer](https://www.google.com/search?q=insulating+lacquer).
-4 | [Male](https://www.aliexpress.com/item/-/32700932502.html) & [female](https://www.aliexpress.com/item/-/32593170276.html) 2.8x0.5mm power terminals | Optional.
+4 | [Male](https://www.aliexpress.com/item/32823098492.html) & [female](https://www.aliexpress.com/item/32978811645.html) 2.8x0.5mm power terminals | Optional.
 You can solder power wires directly.
-5 | [22 AWG wire](https://www.aliexpress.com/item/32854919883.html) | Stainless steel, for SMT stencil only.
-Position over PCB, via reference holes.
+5 | [22 AWG wire](https://www.aliexpress.com/item/1005002194439398.html) | Stainless steel / Nichrome / ... (any not too soft), for SMT stencil only.
+Position paste mask over PCB, via reference holes.
-6 | [Cheap ST-link/V2 programmer](https://www.aliexpress.com/af/st-link-v2.html?SortType=total_tranpro_desc) | Only for boars without USB connector.
+6 | [Cheap ST-link/V2 programmer](https://www.aliexpress.com/af/st-link-v2.html?SortType=total_tranpro_desc) | Only for boards without USB connector.
 You can also order it at [LCSC](https://lcsc.com/search?q=st-link) with other components.

 Note, if you have soldering air gun, it's good idea to order SMT stencil to simplify assembly.
-Select custom stencil size 120*120mm for cheap delivery.
+Select custom stencil, size 70*50mm & bottom layer only.

 **Important!** If you order SMT stencil, add text note to your order: "**make stencil according to paste mask file and don't forget corner holes**".